molte/CosSinCalc/README.md

 CosSinCalc
 ==========

-CosSinCalc is an web application able to calculate the variables of a triangle.
+CosSinCalc is a web application able to calculate the variables of a triangle.
 The live site is located at <http://cossincalc.com/>.

 This is the source code of the website including the JavaScripts.